deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Yeah."
 She said.
 "What do you think?"

 Adam stared at it for a few seconds, repeating it under his breath.
-"I think…that's the one." he said.
+"I think...that's the one." he said.

 * * *